surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 ## Local Sorting

 Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
-To enable this Click on the desired field header to enable sorting.
+To enable this click on the desired field header to enable sorting.

 For **Dimensions**